 Description

-Learn how to make luscious homemade whipped cream with this very basic recipe.
-Your whipped cream will turn out perfectly, every time.
+Learn how to make luscious homemade whipped cream with this simple recipe.
+Your whipped cream will turn out perfectly every time.
 This recipe yields about 1 cup of whipped cream.

 Ingredients

-- 1/2 teaspoon vanilla extract (or any flavoring of choice)
+1/2 teaspoon vanilla extract (or flavoring of choice)

 Instructions

-- For Best Results: place your mixing bowl (either sturdy glass like Pyrex, ceramic, or stainless steel) and beaters in the freezer to chill for 15 minutes or longer.
+- Chill for best results: Place your mixing bowl (glass, ceramic, or stainless steel) and beaters in the freezer for at least 15 minutes.

-- When making whipped cream, combine the chilled heavy cream, sugar, and vanilla extract in your bowl.
-Start whipping with a handheld mixer at low speed and increase to medium (be patient, and don’t go up to high speed).
+- Combine the chilled heavy cream, sugar, and vanilla extract in your chilled bowl.
+Start whipping with a hand mixer at low speed, gradually increasing to medium.
+(Patience is key—don’t go high too quickly.)

 - Use whipped cream as desired.